laravel/docs/eloquent.md

 <a name="polymorphic-relations"></a>
 ### Polymorphic Relations

 Poymorphic relations allow a model to belongs to more than one other model, on a single association.
-For example, you might ahve a photo model that belongs to either a staff model or an order model.
+For example, you might have a photo model that belongs to either a staff model or an order model.
 We would define this relation like so:

 	class Photo extends Eloquent {